zkliuchaojie/something/README.md

-This is a durable transaction memory library.
+This is a Persistent Transactional Memory library.